veracity-rumor2020/mEXACT/README.md

 Anaconda 3

 ### Create Environment
-Type the following command to create the environment "mexact" which contains all the required packages. \
+Type the following command to create the environment "mexact" which contains all the required packages. <br />
 conda env create -f mexact.yml

 -----------------------